victor045/assignment/README.md

 This repository contains two different implementations:

-  * *offboard mode* is a node controlling the uav position to 2m in x y and z and then back tot he starting point..
+  * *offboard mode* is a node controlling the uav position to 2m in x y and z and then back to the starting point..
   * *QGroundControl* is a path planner software for UAVs.